jolo0201/nodejs-activities/README.md

 ## Image Morph

-Add a background image to a PNG file and saving it on a directory.
+Add a background image to a PNG file and saving it on a directory using *Jimp*.

 ### Running the application

 ```
 node image-morph.js
 ```
-> Image are static. change them on the code to create a result.
+> Image are static.
+Change them on the code to generate a result.

 ## QR Generator

-Generate a QR code of a website based on the user input and produce an image on disk.
+This will generate a QR code of a website according to the user input and saving it as a PNG file.

 ### Running the application